amalthomas2003/S6_AI/AI S6/exp4/Readme.md

+*Crypt arithmetic Problem*

-Use permutations from itertools module
+Use permutations from itertool module

 strategy : bruteforce